snpefk/snpefk.github.io/_posts/2022-10-24-dealing-with-bureacracy.md

 alias jic="jira issue create"
-alias jicb="jira issue create -tBug" alias jsw="jira_start_work"
+alias jicb="jira issue create -tBug" alias jsw="jira_start_work" alias jivc="jira_issue_view_current"

 jira_start_work () {
     jira issue assign $1 $(jira me)
     jira issue move $1 "In Progress"
 }

+jira_issue_view_current() {
+	jira issue view $(git branch --show-current) --plain }
 ```

 Here's what they do:
 - `jil` — browse current issues ("Open", "In Progress" and "In Review").
 Default pagination setting is 50 items and network request takes too much time to finish, so, I decreased the value to 10.
 I also added a filter for closed tasks (you probably have your own type of Jira Issues) and sorting by status.
-- `jic` & `jicb`— create issue and bug ticket.
+- `jic` & `jicb` — create issue and bug ticket.
 - `jsw` — shortcut for calling `jira_start_work()` function that assigns the task to my profile and moves it to "In progress" state.
 The function takes Jira Issue Key as an argument.
 Used this on newly created issues.
+- `jivs` — show description about associated with current git branch issue (works if you name branches by the Jira Issue keys).

 So, typical workflow for me looks like this: